Selecting the Most Rewarding Clients

 Intellectually Stimulating Projects

-The project(s) must excite the team intellectually.
-If you just need an audit or a garden variety SEO project we may not be the team for you but have partners that might be a perfect fit.? ?
-So what are intellectually stimulating projects?
+The project(s) must intellectually excite the team.
+If you need an audit or a garden variety search project, we may not be the team for you, but we have partners who might be a perfect fit.
+So, what are intellectually stimulating projects?

-Brain Teasers or Major Technical Challenges ? this type of project is more complex technical or rank related problem.
-Often I am the 4th or 5th person they call and others have not been able to solve it.
+Brain Teasers or Major Technical Challenges: This type of project involves a more complex technical or rank-related problem.
+Often, I am the fourth or fifth person they call, and others have not been able to solve it.

-Data Mining and Opportunity Analysis ? as I recently told Larry, our new VP of Business Development, this is my kryptonite.
+Data Mining and Opportunity Analysis: as I recently told Larry, our new VP of Business Development, opportunity analysis is my kryptonite.
 The more complex or cool sounding the data project the more I am typically interested in the project.

-Global Expansion ?
-This is another one that I have a hard time turning down as it is my favorite scale project.
+Global Expansion This is another one I have a hard time turning down as it is my favorite scale project.
 It often allows travel and very interesting nuances and challenges.

-Support the Function of our Software??
-As any software company, you look for projects where you can use your tools and result in a great case study.?
-This is why we have done so many site migrations and data mining projects.?
+Support the Function of our Software As with any software company, you look for projects where you can use your tools, which results in a great case study.
+This is why we have done so many site migrations, hreflang implementations, and data mining projects.
 This is also the primary reason for us to pivot into solutions.

-On Demand Crisis Management ?
-I have a few clients that have me on speed dial or as they call it ?Bat Phone Ready? that call me when they need me.
-They pay a premium for this service and I always augment an in-house team or external agency.
+On-Demand Crisis Management I have had a handful of clients that have me on speed dial or, as they call it, “Bat Phone Ready,” that call me when they need me.
+They pay a premium for this service, and I always augment an in-house team or external agency.

-These are not clients that like to party but clients that respect our skills and use them to their fullest.
+These are not clients who like to party but clients who respect and use our skills to their fullest.
 They demand a lot from us and push us to exceed their expectations.
-And the biggest requirement, they don?t suck as people.
+And the biggest requirement, they don’t suck as people.

-What is the criteria for a “not fun” project?
+What are the criteria for a “not fun” project?

-Clients that Don?t Listen ?
-There is a big difference in disagreement, corporate policy and not listening.
-My approach is vastly different than many in our industry.
-If you hire me for that approach then you need to listen.
-I don?t care what the latest greatest celebrity SEO posted ? if you love them so much hire them.
-If you hired me then listen to me.
+Clients who Don’t Listen?
+There is a big difference between disagreement, corporate policy, and not listening.
+My approach is vastly different from many in our industry.
+If you hire me for that approach, then you need to listen.
+I don’t care what the latest greatest celebrity SEO posted.
+If you love them so much, hire them.
+If you hired me, then listen to me.

-Bait and Switch Projects ?
-This is where you tell me you need help and scope a project but once engage change the scope.
-I had a client not long ago that wanted to do a strategic project but then later switching it to a fundamentals project.
-While normally a simple project paid at a strategic rate is not a problem, in this case they wanted me to do things that I did not think would work and resigned the project.
+Bait and Switch Projects This is where you tell me you need help and scope a project, but once engaged, change the scope.
+Not long ago, I had a client who wanted to do a strategic project but later switched it to a fundamentals project.
+While normally, a simple project paid at a strategic rate is not a problem, in this case, they wanted me to do things that I did not think would work, and I resigned from the project.

-Clients that Micromanage ?
-When we agree on tasks and deadlines let me do them.
-You should not need to tell me what to do each day and treat me like one of your minions.
+Clients that Micromanage: Let me do them when we agree on tasks and deadlines.
+You should not need to tell me what to do daily and treat me like one of your minions.

-Projects that Require More documentation than effort ?
-If I have to spend 60% of my time developing ppts, having meetings to plan for meetings then that is not constructive.
-I understand the challenges and I am not complaining that it takes 21 meetings to change a JavaScript but when we need to spend 7 hours changing the wording, formatting and fonts in PPT for an executive meeting that is not an efficient use of my time.
+Projects that Require More Documentation than effort If I have to spend 60% of my time developing PowerPoint presentations and having meetings to plan for meetings, then that is not constructive.
+I understand the challenges, and I am not necessarily complaining that it takes 21 meetings to change JavaScript.
+Still, when we need to spend 7 hours changing the wording, formatting, and fonts in a PowerPoint presentation for an executive meeting, that is not an efficient use of my time.

 Financially Rewarding Projects

-Normally this is my second criterion but I do make some exceptions to ?Non-Fun Clients? due to intellectual stimulation and financial reward ? yes, I can be bought.
-The quickest way to the point here is ? don?t be cheap.
-If it is intellectually stimulating and a complex problem most likely it takes a specific skill set that most don?t have and that the market allows you to charge a premium for.
+Usually, this is my second criterion, but I do make some exceptions to “Non-Fun Clients” due to intellectual stimulation and financial reward.
+Yes, I can be bought.
+The quickest way to the point here is don’t be cheap.
+If it is intellectually stimulating and a complex problem, most likely, it takes a specific skill set that most don’t have and that the market allows experts like us to charge a premium for this hard-earned knowledge and experience.
 I work in a niche where there are few people with extensive experience.
-I know most of them and none are cheap.
+I know most of them are cheap, and none are cheap.

-I don?t get a lot of requests for non-complex projects.
-I don?t even have a site that talks about general consulting, only the data analysis, so that prevents a lot of people from trying to engage me.
-At conferences, I am always giving examples from large companies so they assume I am expensive and self select.
+I don’t get many requests for non-complex projects.
+I don’t even have a site that talks about general consulting, so that prevents many people from trying to engage me.
+At conferences, I am always giving examples from large companies, so they assume I am expensive and self-select not contacting us.

-I always get a laugh when I hear some of the ?celebrity Search Marketers? on stage brag that they are billing over $1,000 per hour for their time.
-I am sure they have a few people that pay this but it is typically blended into a project to hide the hourly rate.
-I put my time in the ?reasonably expensive category? and the hourly varies based on a few factors:
+I always get a laugh when I hear some of the “Celebrity Search Marketers” on stage brag that they are billing over $1,000 per hour for their time.
+I am sure they have a few people who pay this, but it is typically blended into a project to hide the hourly rate.
+I put my time in the “reasonably expensive” category, and the hourly varies based on a few factors:

-The other is how cool or excited I get about a project ? those where I am finding the needle in the haystack ? find out why 40% of my URL?s are not indexed or why they are under-performing in a few markets while dominating the rest excites me.
+The other is how cool or excited I get about a project.
+Those where I am finding the needle in the haystack like identifying why 40% of their URLs are not indexed or why they are under-performing in a few markets while dominating the rest excites me.
 Also, if the problem is one I had before or at a scale I have not worked with, I am often willing to reduce my rate to try to solve it.

-Friends and Family Discount ?
-If I have worked with you and you are cool and bring me challenging things I am willing to cut a deal.
-I have one person who has changed jobs 5 times in 15 years and every time brings me a new cool project at his new company so he gets a great deal.
+Friends and Family Discount If I have worked with you and you are cool and bring me challenging things, I am willing to cut a deal.
+I have one person who has changed jobs five times in 15 years and brings me a new cool project at his new company every time, so he gets a great deal.

-Duration of the Project ?
-We work best with shorter duration projects that pay well.
-However if there is a strategic six month global project that is interesting to me and allows me to focus on something specific and for that guaranteed income I am willing to adjust pricing.
+Duration of the Project?
+We work best with shorter-duration projects that pay well.
+However, if there is a strategic six-month global project that interests me and allows me to focus on something specific for that guaranteed income, I am willing to adjust pricing.

-People that have worked with me know I am fair with my pricing and tell me I should charge much more than I do.
-Althought none of them ever want to pay more.
-They know I don?t waste people?s time nor sell them things they don?t need.
-Most of the time I want short-term engagements and don?t want to stay on to manage or maintain the project which makes me more fair and impartial to the outcome.
+People who have worked with me know I am fair with my pricing and tell me I should charge much more than I do, although none of them ever want to pay more.
+They know I don’t waste people’s time nor sell them things they don’t need.
+Most of the time, I want short-term engagements and don’t want to stay on to manage or maintain the project, which makes me more fair and impartial to the outcome.

 As noted earlier, like most people, I can be bought.
-However, I rarely take on a project that is not intellectually stimulating but I do sometimes take them where the client is sort of a challenge.
-I can sense how the relationship will go from the first conversation and especially once I review materials of what they are doing and/or have done.
-If any of my alarms are tripped I add in one of the following ?multipliers:?
+However, I rarely take on a project that is not intellectually stimulating, but I do sometimes take on one where the client is sort of a challenge.
+I can sense how the relationship will go from the first conversation, especially once I review the materials of what they are doing and/or have done.
+If any of my alarms are tripped, I add in one of the following multipliers:?

-Pain and Suffering Multiplier ? this is when I know the project is going to be painful to work on and a major time suck.
-I always add in extra hours or increased hourly rate to compensate for the unnecessary challenges.
+Pain and Suffering Multiplier this is when I know the project is going to be painful to work on and a significant time suck.
+I always add extra hours or increase the hourly rate to compensate for the unnecessary challenges.

-Asshole Multiplier ?
-This is often due to having to work with certain agencies.
-If I leave the initial call and am frustrated with trying to explain my process or how I would approach the problem, I typically apply this multiplier.
-This is also added when my contacts are hard to work with, like micro managers or just real assholes, but I want to work on the project anyways.
+Assh**e Multiplier This is often due to having to work with specific agencies.
+I typically apply this multiplier if I leave the initial call and am frustrated with explaining my process or how I would approach the problem.
+This is also added when my contacts are hard to work with, like micromanagers or just real challenges to work with, but I want to work on the project anyways.

-We Considered You but… Multiplier ? this is completely punitive.
-I have a few prospects that don?t like my approach, my personality, my rate, or that I often put demands on them in order for me to be successful.
-In many cases due to these attributes they go to another consultant.
-I have a fair number come back later wanting me to take on the project.
-In some of these cases I add in a multiplier because we have to clean up an even bigger mess after they have worked with someone else.
+We Considered You but… Multiplier this is completely punitive.
+I have a few prospects who don’t like my approach, my personality, my rate, or that I often put demands on them for me to be successful.
+In many cases, due to these attributes, they go to another consultant.
+A fair number came back later, wanting me to take on the project.
+In some of these cases, I add in a multiplier because we have to clean up an even bigger mess after they have worked with someone else.

-I don?t? actually put it on the proposal, although I did once for a project that I really wanted to work on as a challenge – but the client team and most importantly the agency were a collection of assholes, idiots and micro managers.
-I actually added a line item with a block of hours labeled ?Difficult Client Management Fee? to take into account the incremental work, stress, and possible therapy that might be required.
-I had to add the time onto the main scope as the client did not think procurement would approve, though they understood why I added it, which was cool in the end.
+I don’t actually put it on the proposal, although I did once for a project that I really wanted to work on as a challenge – but the client team and most importantly the agency were a collection of assholes, idiots and micro managers.
+I added a line item with a block of hours labeled “Difficult Client Management Fee” to consider the incremental work, stress, and possible therapy that might be required after this project.
+I had to add the time onto the main scope as the client did not think procurement would approve, though they understood why I said it, which was cool in the end.

 Repeat Clients at New Company

 Our best clients are those we have worked with before that have moved on to other positions or have been promoted.
-When they take on the new job as a VP or some as CMO?s they call me to come in and review the existing programs.
+When they take on the new job as a VP or some as CMOs they call me to come in and review the existing programs.
 They want to know what they are inheriting.
-They call me since I can be impartial and will not be pitching to take over the management of the project.
+They called me since I can be impartial and will not be pitching to take over project management.

-For most of these projects, they had met the criteria before so they tend to meet it a second time and are just cool people to work with.
-Unfortunately, when you start in any business you cannot be as selective, but you can control who you pitch, the tone of the project and the duration.
-Not every project will be a mind bender, make you rich or be a cool bunch of people to work for, but if you can get at least 2 out of three the majority of the time you will have a winner.
+Most of these projects met the project criteria before, so they tend to meet it a second time and are just cool people to work with.
+Unfortunately, when you start in any business, you cannot be as selective, but you can control who you pitch, the tone of the project, and the duration.
+Not every project will be a mind-bender, make you rich, or be a cool bunch of people to work for, but if you can get at least 2 out of three, most of the time, you will have a winner.

 Strays and Sad Stories

-This is one of the toughest clients to deal with as they are often desperately trying to save a failing business or recover from bad advice.
-They have often had half a dozen people that said they could help them but in many cases made things worse.
-The good news is since they are in need of help they are often the most willing to make the changes, and if you are slightly successful, they give you the keys to the kingdom to do great things for them and they become very loyal source of referrals.
+This is one of the most challenging clients as they often desperately try to save a failing business or recover from bad advice.
+They have often had half a dozen people who said they could help them but, in many cases, made things worse.
+The good news is that since they require help, they are often the most willing to make the changes.
+If you are slightly successful, they give you the keys to the kingdom to do great things for them, and they become very loyal sources of referrals.

-While you will never find the prefect project, these criterion work for me the majority of the time.
-I suggest you review what is important to you and try to stick to it.
+While you will never find the perfect project, these criteria work for me most of the time.
+I suggest you review what is important and try to stick to it.
 Find companies in verticals you want to work in or people you want to work with and seek them out.
-Another option is rather than trying to ?marry the client? and lock people in with long term contracts, just date them, going for longer term engagements and make sure the relationship is a good fit.
-If it is the projects will increase.
-All of my clients that I have had 4 to 6 year relationships with came from small projects that lead to much richer engagements.
+Another option is rather than trying to “marry the client” and lock people in with long-term contracts, date them before going for longer-term engagements and ensure the relationship is a good fit.
+If it is, the projects will increase.
+All of my clients with whom I have had 4 to 6-year relationships came from small projects that led to much richer engagements ultimately becoming that perfect project